M66B/NetGuard/README.md

 Tethering will not work when NetGuard is enabled due to a bug in Android ([issue](https://github.com/M66B/NetGuard/issues/42)).

-Unfortunately it is not possible to workaround any of these problems.
+Unfortunately it is not possible to workaround any of these Android problems.

 <a name="FAQ"></a>
 Frequently Asked Questions (FAQ)